Computational Cost Reduction in Learned Transform Classifications: Overview of Sparse Representation Classification

 where $\norm{\cdot}_{0}$ measures the number of nonzero coefficients.
-Therefore, the signal $\mathbf{x}$ can be synthesized as a linear combination of the $k$ nonzero vectors from the dictionary $\mathbf{D}$, also called synthesis operator.
-The solution of (\ref{eq:sparse_representation_ell_0}) requires testing all possible sparse vectors $\alpha^{\prime}$, which is a combination of $d$ elements taken $k$ at a time.
-This problem is NP-hard, but an approximate solution can be obtained by using the $\ell_1$ norm in place of the $\ell_2$ norm
+Therefore, the signal $\mathbf{x}$ can be synthesized as a linear combination of $k$ nonzero columns of the dictionary $\mathbf{D}$, also called synthesis operator.
+The solution of (\ref{eq:sparse_representation_ell_0}) requires testing all possible sparse vectors $z$, which is a combination of $N$ entries taken $k$ at a time.
+This is an NP-hard problem, but an approximate solution can be obtained by using the $\ell_1$ norm instead of the $\ell_0$ norm, i.e.

 where $\norm{\cdot}_{1}$ is the $\ell_1$ norm.
 The solution of (\ref{eq:sparse_representation_ell_1}) can be computed by solving the problem of minimizing the $\ell_1$ norm of the coefficients among all decompositions, which is convex and can be solved efficiently.
 If the solution of (\ref{eq:sparse_representation_ell_1}) is sufficiently sparse, it will be equal to the solution of (\ref{eq:sparse_representation_ell_0}) \citep{Donoho:2001wc}.